Меню:

 };

-And now we can use mocked class in our test.
-We create an instance of mocked class called mholder, and setting expectations on it.
+Now we can use a mock class in our test.
+We create an instance of mocked class called mholder, and will set expectations on it.
 First expectation is that function GetProperty will be called once with parameter "test", and mocked object should return 101 for this call.
-The second expectation specify that SetProperty function will called with two arguments — "test2" and 555.
-After setting expectation, we'll create an instance of our TestClass and pass it reference to mocked object.
+The second expectation specifies that SetProperty function will be called with two arguments — "test2" and 555.
+After setting expectation, we create an instance of our TestClass and pass reference to mocked object to it.
 And last line — call of function doCalc, that uses functions from PropHolder class:

 BOOST_AUTO_TEST_CASE(test_gmock) {